suabochica/blockchain-nanodegree/projects/05-project-capstone/README.md

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

-To install, download or clone the repo, then:
+To install, download or clone the repo, and execute the next steps:

+Install dependencies:

 `npm install`

+Compile the contract:

 `truffle compile`

+Start Ganache

+`ganache-cli`

+In other terminal run:

+`truffle test`

 ## 👨‍💻 Develop Client